FOSSEE/sees/ult/ult_4/script.rst

 ..
 R18

-Bash also saves the history of the commands you have typed.
-So, you can go back to a previously typed command and use the up and down arrow keys to navigate in your bash history.
+Bash also saves the history of the commands you have typed earlier.
+This feature enables you to goto the previously typed commands and use them as and when necessary.
+The up and down arrow keys will help you to navigate through these commands in the bash history.

 ..
 L18
 ::